 Start your college career here at Normandale, where you’ll find excellent core liberal arts courses offered at a fraction of the cost of a four-year university.

-The individualized studies degree program is great if you have well-defined career goals and wish to build your own program of study.
-In earning an associate of science degree, you’ll have the opportunity to develop competencies in fields unavailable through existing degree programs.
+The Individualized Studies degree program is great if you have well-defined career goals and wish to build your own program of study.
+In earning an associate degree, you’ll have the opportunity to develop competencies in fields unavailable through existing degree programs.

 You’ll create an academic plan by combining complementary coursework from existing disciplines along with core Minnesota Transfer Curriculum requirements.

-With an associate degree in individual studies from Normandale, you’ll be well prepared to seamlessly continue your college education at a four-year Minnesota State university, at the University of Minnesota, and several regional universities in neighboring states.
+With an associate degree in Individualized Studies from Normandale, you’ll be well prepared to seamlessly continue your college education at a four-year Minnesota State university, at the University of Minnesota and several regional universities in neighboring states.

 Earn this associate degree and then pursue the field of study you choose.